-Please refer to Note 3, Loans and Allowance for Loan Losses, of the Notes to the Consolidated Financial Statements, for further information concerning the allowance for loan losses.
+Periods of uncertainty in the general economic environment create the potential for prospective risks in the loan portfolio.
+See Note 3, Loans and Allowance for Loan Losses, in the Notes to the Consolidated Financial Statements and the Critical Accounting Policies section, above, for further information concerning the allowance for loan losses.